TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/notes/docs/week-01/2023-09-28-Co-Creation.md

  dawsonwhi-faulkdf
 Sometimes there is confusion, and teammates having a different viewpoint corrects for missing information in conversation.

+Devin

+1: I'm having issues adapting to gitpod, but it's starting to slowly feel more intuitive.
+2: Working in a well coordinated team makes for exponentially faster work.
+3: It's nice to be able to talk to people and ask for help while coding, it makes things much less demotivating.
+4: I am not sure how all the talk about teams being fractals and manifesting energy will help me, but it is nice to work in a team.
+5: The list of 21 skills to learn seemed nice.
+I might look into that.

 /// faulkdf \\\
 This class so far is *incredbly* chaotic.
 I don't belive that I have ever taken a class here at Evergreen that is this level of "all over the place."